 Finally, what we always look for is so-called change champions.
 These champions usually present themselves early in the design process as highly motivated and vocal contributors to the project.

-Champions are people that can help us facilitate change by advocating the benefits of new processes and technologies among their colleagues and help us in the training process by teaching their coworkers through the example of their own work.
+Champions are people who can help us facilitate change by advocating the benefits of new processes and technologies among their colleagues and help us in the training process by teaching their coworkers through the example of their own work.

 This really helps to reinforce our training, when people see others succeeding by adopting our methods.

-4. What subjects do you provide training on.
+4. What subjects do you provide training on?
 Your top 5?

-What we do depends on our clients’ needs, but in general, we provide training on the following subjects:
+What we do depends on our client’s needs, but in general, we provide training on the following subjects:

 - Business model design and validation: we provide training on how to design a lean business model and how to validate your assumptions in the market by means of a systematic approach.